umarhassan-mitodl/21w.758-fall-2016/content/pages/readings/_index.md

 Rowling, J. K. *Harry Potter (Books 1–7)*.
 Arthur A. Levine Books, 2009.
 ISBN: 9780545162074.

-You must be familiar with the {{% resource_link "925f0ab4-54dc-40bf-bc4c-880e5e7fd7c0" "Arthurian Legend" %}}.
+You must be familiar with the [Arthurian Legend](https://www.britannica.com/topic/Arthurian-legend).
 The TV show *Merlin* does *not count*.
 It does not give you the background you will need.
 I highly recommend *The Once and Future King* by T. H. White.
 Yes, it's a brick, but it's the best rendition of the Arthurian Legend in modern times.

 White, T. H. *The Once and Future King*.
 Reprint edition.
 Ace Books, 1987.
-ISBN: 9780441627400. \[Preview with {{% resource_link "6ba01ca3-47e4-4569-9efd-b8eff52beec7" "Google Books" %}}\]
+ISBN: 9780441627400. \[Preview with [Google Books](https://books.google.com/books?id=WiqKox9nOgwC&lpg=PP1&pg=PP1#v=onepage&q&f=false)\]

 ## For Class